zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    For example, ``edit("hello there", "e")`` returns ``"llo t"``.

-   :arg_s: The string to edit.
+   :param arg_s: The string to edit.

-   :arg_edit_char: A string of exactly one character that represents the
+   :param arg_edit_char: A string of exactly one character that represents the
                   "backspace character".
 If it is longer than one character Zeek generates a run-time error and uses the first character in the string.